Bedri Rahmi Eyüboğlu: Written works

-Beside his artistic work, Bedri Rahmi was also a writer whose work appeared in various literary reviews and in the newspaper Cumhuriyet, where he had a weekly art column from 1952 to 1958.
+Beside his artistic work, Bedri Rahmi was also a writer whose work appeared in various literary reviews, including Yeni Adam magazine, and the newspaper Cumhuriyet where he had a weekly art column from 1952 to 1958.
 His first published poem, Yaradana Mektup (Letter to the Creator), was published in 1941.
 His second book Karadut (Black Mulberry) was published in 1948.
 One of his best known poems if The Saga of Istanbul (Istanbul Destanı).

 Other poetry books are as follows: